 The wood is "soft, brittle, durable, less generally useful than that of L. plumosa, but would be suitable for many kinds of carpentry" (Dallimore et al. 1967).

 Salmon (1996) says that a fine, almost pure stand occurs in Hihitahi State Forest east of Waiouru Military Camp, southeast of Mount Ruapehu.
 As the photographs show, some fine examples can also be found on Mt.
 Taranaki and Mt.
 Ruapehu.
 The finest stand I have seen is along the track up Hauhungatahi, a subsidiary cone west of Mount Ruapehu.
 To reach this stand, drive 5.5 km south from the highway junction in National Park to the tiny hamlet of Erua and park near the railroad tracks.
 Follow the tracks about 250 m south to where a small, weathered sign says 'Track' and follow it.
-The track heads almost continuously uphill, starting in a flax thicket and then, in the forest, passing progressively through elevation zones dominated by rimu (Dacrydium cupressinum), matai (Prumnopitys taxifolia), Hall's totara (Podocarpus cunninghamii), kaikawaka (Libocedrus bidwillii), yellow pine (Halocarpus biformis), mountain toatoa (Phyllocladus alpinus), bog pine (Halocarpus bidwillii) and pygmy pine (Lepidothamnus laxifolius).
+The track heads almost continuously uphill, starting in a flax thicket and then, in the forest, passing progressively through elevation zones dominated by rimu (Dacrydium cupressinum), matai (Prumnopitys taxifolia), montane totara (Podocarpus laestus), kaikawaka (Libocedrus bidwillii), yellow pine (Halocarpus biformis), mountain toatoa (Phyllocladus alpinus), bog pine (Halocarpus bidwillii) and pygmy pine (Lepidothamnus laxifolius).
 The highest subalpine forest has a dense forest of mature Libocedrus bidwillii and Halocarpus biformis only 5-7 m tall, with juvenile plants in the understory.
 The ecology of the area has been described by Druitt et al. (1990).